 You create and maintain the custom entity extractor file in a system external to SharePoint Server before you import it into SharePoint Server to make the custom entity extractor available to the search system.

-To use custom entities as refiners, you first create a custom entity extraction dictionary and deploy it.
+To use custom entities as refiners in classic search, you first create a custom entity extraction dictionary and deploy it.
 Then, you configure a managed property to use a custom entity extractor and run a full crawl.
 After that, you can configure the Refinement Web Part on the search results page to use the custom entity as a refiner.

 Before you begin

 Before you begin this operation, you must have have in place: